melissahughesatx/api-docs/docs/w.glossary.md

 #### End-user
  - An end-user of partner's application connected to Monite API.
 In the majority of cases this resembles an entity's employee.
  - The following terms might be used as synonyms and help your understanding: entity-user.
+#### Approval policy
+  - A single set of Rules and Conditions that was dedicated for user-defined purpose.
+  - The following terms might be used as synonyms and help your understanding: Workflow / Approval flow / Spending policy
+#### Condition
+  - A setting that determines the situation for which an Approval policy should be applied.
+#### Rule
+  - A setting that defines what users should approve a submitted payable document in a set range of amounts.
+#### Approval permissions
+  - An authority of user in the Approval policy.